Charging Residents to Use Their Local Tip – Good or Bad?

 Over and above the economic benefits, charging at the dump should also encourage people to think twice before binning something that might be reused – which must be a good thing.
 Also, I think tip charges could actually reduce not increase flytipping by raising awareness of the real costs associated with legal waste disposal.

-Hopefully, even a small levy at the tip will remind residents that waste disposal isn’t free, and so if a friendly man & van only charges you £50 to clear a skip load of waste from your back yard, you haven’t paid a fair price – you’ve just paid him to fly-tip it for you!
+Hopefully, even a small levy at the tip will remind residents that waste disposal isn’t free, and so if a friendly man & van only charge you £50 to clear a skip load of waste from your backyard, you haven’t paid a fair price – you’ve just paid him to fly-tip it for you!